What your commitments are

 Mutual obligation requirements

 Mutual obligation requirements are tasks and activities you agree to do while getting Parenting Payment from us.
-You’ll have these requirements once your youngest child turns 6.
+They’ll apply to you when your youngest child turns 6 or if you’re a compulsory ParentsNext participant.

 Read about mutual obligation requirements.

 You may be exempt from mutual obligation requirements in certain circumstances.
-This includes if you’re impacted by coronavirus (COVID-19).
+This includes if you’re either:

 Read about what exemptions may apply.